 In a medium bowl, measure and combine 1/2 cup unbleached flour, 1/4 cup whole wheat flour, 1 cup old fashioned oats, 1/2 cup granulated sugar, 1/2 teaspoon of minced fresh thyme leaves and 1/4 teaspoon kosher salt.
 Stir to combine.

-Next, pour in the melted butter and stir until it is absorbed into the oatmeal mixture.
+Next, pour in 6 tablespoons melted butter and stir until it is absorbed into the oatmeal mixture.
 Set this bowl off to the side for a moment.

 Next cut the 3 pounds apples in half, remove the core and slice about 1/4 of an inch thick.